tanakhcc/critic/README.md

 - When changing a manuscript name, a manual page reload is required to refetch the manuscript name from the server - the name in the left-hand MS-list will not be updated until then

 # TODOs - next
+## We actually need each XML file to be for an entire MS to map metainformation correctly
+- changing meta in admin page for things which have completed reconciliations need a PR in github to change that data
+    - open this automatically
+- Saving to file:
+    - for normal transcriptions: simply put the `<div type="page">` in a file
+    - for reconciliations: --same--
+    - for finished reconciliations: read the file from github, insert the `<div type="page">` in the correct location, add this change as a PR

+## Should render XMl nicely for the XML editor start value

 ## Allow changing MS language in admin interface

 ## Overview of required transcriptions